Franklyn-dotcom/altschool-exam-project/README.md

 $ civo apikey current Demo_Test_Key
   Set the default API Key to be Demo_Test_Key
 ```

-By default, the Civo account credentials API Key along with other settings like region will be saved in a file called `.civo.json` in the user home directory.
-The default location of the file can be changed using the environment variable `CIVO_CONFIG`.

 #### Managing and listing API keys